 Laura Shobiye is a PhD research student in the School of Social Sciences exploring the learning experiences of forced migrant mothers in Wales.
 She is carrying out a longitudinal qualitative study, which involves textual and visual methods for thematic and narrative analysis.
-Her work is largely informed by critical race theory and black feminism.
+Her work is largely informed by Critical Race Theory and Intersectional Feminism.

-Laura is also one of the co-founders and convenors of the Migration, Ethnicity, Race & Diversity research group (MEAD).
+Laura was one of the co-founders of the Migration, Ethnicity, Race & Diversity research group (MEAD).
+She recently stepped down from her role as co-convenor of the group.

 I am particularly interested in the social construction of asylum seekers and refugees in the UK , particularly gendered constructions.
 I will be exploring the role of learning and education in fostering social inclusion and integration of forced migrants.
 My key areas of interest are: